Feodosiya (Crimea Russia-Ukraine)

 41 °F / 5 °C

-Feodosiya (Feodosia) is a Black Sea port and city on Crimea Peninsula, with population around 70,000.
-Since 2014, the city is part of the Russian Federation (Republic of Crimea).
+Feodosiya (Feodosia) is a Black Sea port (locode UAFEO) and city on Crimea Peninsula, with population around 70,000.
+Previously part of Ukraine, since 2014 Feodosiya is part of the Russian Federation (Republic of Crimea).
 The other major Russian Crimea ports are Sevastopol, Yalta, Yevpatoria, Kerch.

 Under the name Theodosia, the town was founded 6th century BC as a Greek colony, destroyed by the Huns (4th century AD), rebuilt, and under the name of Kaffa was ruled by Khazaria (650-969) and Byzantine Empire (395-1453).
 Kaffa was conquered by the Mongols (early-13th century) and in the late-13th century was sold to traders from the Republic of Genoa (1005-1797).
 They established a prosperous port, which monopolized the Black Sea's shipping trade and served as an administrative center for all Genoese colonies on the Black Sea.
 It also became one of Europe's biggest slave-trade markets.
 In the periods 1204-1261 and 1296-1307, Kaffa was ruled by the Republic of Venice (697-1797).
 In 1475, the town became part of the Ottoman Empire (1299-1922) and in 1783 - part of the Russian Empire (1721-1917).